Superstar (Delaney and Bonnie song): Carpenters version

 "Superstar" became most popular after its treatment by the Carpenters.
-Richard Carpenter became aware of the song after watching Bette Midler sing the song on the February 15, 1971 edition of The Tonight Show with Johnny Carson.
+Richard Carpenter became aware of the song after watching Bette Midler sing it on the February 15, 1971, edition of The Tonight Show with Johnny Carson.

-Produced by Richard Carpenter with Jack Daugherty, it was recorded with members of the Wrecking Crew, a famed collection of Los Angeles-area session musicians.
-As the song's original subject matter was more risqué than what was typical for the Carpenters, Richard changed a lyric in the second verse from "And I can hardly wait/To sleep with you again" to the less suggestive "And I can hardly wait/To be with you again."
+Produced by Richard Carpenter with Jack Daugherty, it was recorded using members of the Wrecking Crew, a famed collection of Los Angeles-area session musicians.
+Because the original subject matter of the song was more risqué than was typical for the Carpenters, Richard changed a lyric in the second verse from "And I can hardly wait/To sleep with you again" to the less suggestive "And I can hardly wait/To be with you again."
 The track was finished in one take.

 Karen Carpenter's vocal was praised for its intensity and emotional nature.
 David Hepworth commented: "Even with only half her mind on the job, she delivered a perfect performance.
 The guide vocal never needed to be replaced."